 It is ironic, though, that the very mechanism by which such rubbish is inculcated -- hypnosis, especially self-hypnosis -- can, on the positive side, strengthen your confidence, your originality, your self-dependence, even your capacity to think objectively and critically.
 (See, for example, the wide selection of our self-help hypnotic audios)

 Which is not to say that hypnotists themselves are immune to the evil uses of their skills.
 And some are just as self-deluding as the priests of organized religion.
 They promote such specious concepts as past-life regression, alien abduction, false memories and the law of attraction.
 See, for example, [Hypnosisby Knight Book One]

 Which is why it is important for you to choose wisely when seeking help from a therapist.
 Add your questions about religion to my guidelines on: How To Choose The Right Therapist For YOU

 For answers to your questions about hypnosis, take a look at my: Hypnosis FAQ page.

-To appreciate the benefits of ethical hypnotherapy and the vast applications of self-hypnosis, check my former website, (now owned by leading hypnosis guru Cal Banyan), at free articles and be sure not to miss my article -- "Hypnosis: A Brief History (Too Bad Freud Fumbled)".
+To appreciate the benefits of ethical hypnotherapy and the vast applications of self-hypnosis, check my former website, hypnosis.org (now owned by leading hypnosis guru Cal Banyan), for free articles and be sure not to miss my "Hypnosis: A Brief History (Too Bad Freud Fumbled)".